De Profundis (letter): Style and themes

 Though a letter, at 50,000 words long De Profundis becomes a sort of dramatic monologue which considers Douglas's supposed responses.
-Wilde's previous prose writing had assumed a flippant, chatty style, which he again employed in his comic plays.
+Wilde's previous prose writing had a flippant, chatty style, which he again employed for his comic plays.
 In prison Wilde was disconnected from his audiences, which Declan Kiberd suggested was possibly his harshest punishment.
 He characterises Wilde as an Irish critic of English social mores ultimately silenced for his polemics, and reports that while convalescing in the sick-bay, Wilde entertained his fellow-patients and carers with stories and wit until the authorities placed a warder beside his bed.

 In a preface to the 1905 (and, later, 1912) edition, published as a popular edition by Methuen, Robert Ross, Wilde's literary executor, published an extract from Wilde's instructions to him which included the author's own summation of the work:

-According to Kiberd, Wilde follows Christ's individualist theme of self-perfection into a testing new zone: prison.
-Wilde, who had always looked to test English society's hypocrisies, declined the opportunity to flee to France.
+According to Kiberd, Wilde conformed to Christ's individualist theme of self-perfection in a new environment: prison.
+Wilde, who had always ridiculed test English society's hypocrisies, had refused the opportunity to flee to France.
 Kiberd places Wilde within the long tradition of prison writing by Irish Republican prisoners; when Wilde wanted to criticise the penal system after release, he contacted Michael Davitt, an Irish political reformer who had himself been imprisoned in England.